Hebrews 4:3 IF they shall enter into my rest

 In the book of Hebrews alone we have this word ei translated as "IF" in Hebrews 2:2 "For IF the word spoken by angels..."; 4:3 and 5 "IF they shall enter into my rest; 4:8 "For IF Jesus had given them rest..."; 7:11 "IF perfection were by the Levitical priesthood.."; 8:4 "For IF he were on earth..."; 8:7 "For IF that first covenant...;9:13 "For IF the blood of bulls and goats..."; 11:15 "truly, IF they had been mindful..."; 12:7 "IF ye endure chastening...; 12:8 "But IF ye be without chastisement..."; and 12:25 "For IF they escaped not who refused...".

-In Hebrews 3:11 and only there is it correctly translated as "They shall NOT enter into my rest."
-Here the word ei is equal to one of the two usual words for "not" which is mee ( μὴ) and is found in 3:18 "And to whom sware he that they should NOT enter into his rest, but to them that believed not." (μὴ εἰσελεύσεσθαι εἰς τὴν κατάπαυσιν αὐτοῦ")
+Only in Hebrews 3:11 is it correctly translated as "They shall NOT enter into my rest."
+And this is how these other versions like the NKJV, ESV, NASB, NIV have translated it as well.
+Here the word ei is equal to one of the two usual words for "not" which is mee (μὴ) and is found in 3:18 "And to whom sware he that they should NOT enter into his rest, but to them that believed not." (μὴ εἰσελεύσεσθαι εἰς τὴν κατάπαυσιν αὐτοῦ")

 But in Hebrews 4:3 and 5 the King James Bible is absolutely correct when it translates the literal phrase as it stands in all Greek texts and says "IF they shall enter into my rest" instead of "THEY SHALL NOT ENTER MY REST" as the NKJV, NIV, NASB, RSV, ESV, ISV, Holman Standard, Jehovah Witness NWT and all modern day Catholic bible versions have it.